 Some sales platforms help in this area, while others – like Kajabi – offer only basic payment confirmations.
-In this article, we look at why the invoicing module in Kajabi is not available in Poland, what consequences this entails, and what real solutions course creators can implement.
+In this article, we look at why the invoicing module in Kajabi is unavailable in many countries, what consequences this entails, and what real solutions course creators can implement.

 Kajabi – What It Can and Cannot Do?